sohamsharma966/Online-college-form/README.md

 5. when you go to page source of respond page it will not show php commands.

-**6. Go to Tutorial_folder in this project to learn the basics and come to continue the project.**
+6. **Go to Tutorial_folder in this project to learn the basics and come to continue the project.**

 ## Get ready Mysql